Constitution and Bylaws

 Article IV: Officers and Executive Council

-IV.1 The Officers of the Association shall be a President, a Vice-President, an Executive Secretary, and a Treasurer.
-The Executive Secretary and Treasurer may, at the discretion of the Executive Council, be combined into one position.
+Section 1.
+The Officers of the Association shall be a President, a Vice-President, an Executive Director, and a Treasurer.

-IV.
-2.2 The Executive Council shall consist of the officers of the Association, six at-large members as provided for in Section 3 of Article 5, the immediate past president (for one year only), and the editor of The Catholic Historical Review (ex officio), with voice but not vote.
-Past presidents of the Association shall be consulting members of the Executive Council with voice but not vote.
-The President may invite the chairs of standing committees to attend meetings of the Executive Council with voice but not vote.
+Section 2.2.
+The Executive Council shall consist of the Officers of the Association, six at-large members as provided for in Section 3 of Article 5, the immediate Past President (for one year only), two Graduate Students as provided for in Section IV of Article V, and the Editor of The Catholic Historical Review (ex officio).
+Past Presidents of the Association shall be consulting members of the Executive Council with voice but not vote.
+The President or Executive Director may invite the chairs of standing committees to attend meetings of the Executive Council with voice but not vote.

-IV.2.3 The Executive Council shall be vested with the management of the Association.
-It shall be charged with pursuing the purpose of the Association, furthering its general interests by the exercise of powers granted in this Constitution and according to the duties stipulated in the accompanying bylaws.
+Section 2.3.
+The Executive Council shall be vested with the management of the Association.
+It shall be charged with pursuing the purpose of the Association, furthering its general interests by the exercise of powers granted in this Constitution and according to the duties stipulated in the accompanying Bylaws.
 Six members of the Council shall constitute a quorum for the transaction of business.

-IV.2.5 Should the President be unable to perform his duties, the Vice-President shall succeed to that office.
-A vacancy in the office of the Secretary or Treasurer shall be filled by the Executive Council for the remainder of the year in which the vacancy occurs.
+Section 2.5.
+Should the President be unable to perform his or her duties, the Vice-President shall succeed to that office.
+A vacancy in the office of Executive Director shall be filled by the Executive Council for the remainder of the year in which the vacancy occurs.
 If more than three vacancies on the Executive Council occur in any one year, the Council may fill such vacancies for the remainder of the year.
+The Executive Council reserves the right to remove by 3/4 vote of its members present (virtually or in-person) any officeholder of the Association who the Executive Council deems has demonstrated ethical misconduct or unprofessional behavior.

-IV.2.6 The Executive Council sets the policies governing the investment portfolio of the Association, with the advice of the Finance Committee, and oversees the office of Treasurer.
+Section 2.6.
+The Executive Council sets the policies governing the investment portfolio of the Association, with the advice of the Finance Committee, and and receives quarterly reports on Association finances from the Treasurer.

-IV.2.8 A summary of the meetings of the Executive Council will be published on the official web site of the ACHA.
+Section 2.8.
+A summary of the meetings of the Executive Council will be published on the official website of the ACHA.

 Article V: Elections

-V.2 The President serves for only one year.
+Section 2.
+The President serves for only one year.
 The Vice-President shall be elected annually by the members of the Association.
 He or she serves a term of one year and automatically succeeds to the Presidency after that one year.
 One can be elected to the Presidency only once.
-The current past president shall serve on the Executive Council for one year only.
+The current Past President shall serve on the Executive Council for one year only.

-V.5 The presidential and vice presidential terms end at the conclusion of the annual Executive Council meeting.
-Members of the Executive Council take office one week after election results are announced and certified by the Elections Board and the Executive Secretary of the Association.
-Committee assignments terminate at the conclusion of the annual meeting.
+Section 6.
+The presidential and vice presidential terms end at the conclusion of the annual in-person Executive Council meeting in January.
+Members of the Executive Council take office one week after election results are announced and certified by the Elections Board and the Executive Director of the Association.

-V.6 The Executive Secretary and the Treasurer of the Association shall be elected by the Executive Council for renewable terms of three years.
+Section 7.
+The Executive Director of the Association shall be elected by the Executive Council for renewable terms of five years.

 Article VI: Meetings

-VI.2 An electronic version of the Annual Conference Program will be posted on the ACHA web site and made available to all members once the Program Committee has approved and finalized all proposals and panels.
+Section 2.
+An electronic version of the Annual Conference Program will be posted on the ACHA website and made available to all members once the Program Committee has approved and finalized all proposals and panels.

 Article VII: Committees

-VII.1 The President shall have the power to appoint committees as the general welfare of the Association demands.
-These committees shall be at all times responsible to the Executive Council.
+Section 1.
+The President shall have the power to appoint committees as the general welfare of the Association demands.
+These committees shall be at all times responsible to the Executive Council, and shall be supported by the Executive Director.
+Committee chairs are eligible for compensation.

-Officers of the Election Board.
+Section 2.2.
+Officers of the Elections Board.
 The Convener of the Elections Board (EBC) is elected by the general membership for a three-year term and serves as chair at the Elections Board meetings.
-By virtue of office, the vice president and the secretary of the ACHA are Elections Officials.
+By virtue of office, the Vice President and the Executive Director of the ACHA are Elections Officials.
 The two remaining EO positions will be filled by a second-year and third-year member of the Executive Council (EC), serving a two-year and one-year term, respectively.
 The EC members will be appointed by the president in consultation with the voting members of the Elections Board.

-VII.3 The President shall appoint a Finance Committee consisting of three members for staggered terms of three years each.
-With the assistance of the Finance Committee, the Treasurer shall present an annual report to the Executive Council and to the membership at large in the annual business meeting and publish on the official ACHA web site.
+Section 3.
+The President shall appoint a Finance Committee consisting of three members for staggered terms of three years each.
+The Finance Committee will be chaired by the Treasurer.
+The Finance Committee will also normally include a financial professional who may be compensated similarly to chairpersons of standing committees.
+With the assistance of the Finance Committee, the Executive Director shall present an annual report to the Executive Council and to the membership at large at the annual business meeting and publish on the official ACHA web site.

 Article VIII: Publications

-Upon dissolution of the corporation, the Executive Council shall, after paying or making provision for the payment of all of the liabilities of the corporation, dispose of all the assets of the corporation exclusively for the purposes of the corporation in such manner, or to such organization or organizations organized and operated exclusively for charitable, educational, religious, or scientific purposes as shall at the time qualify as an exempt organization or organizations under Section 501 (c) (3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Revenue Law), as the Executive Council shall determine.
+Upon dissolution of the American Catholic Historical Association, the Executive Council shall, after paying or making provision for the payment of all of the liabilities of the corporation, dispose of all the assets of the corporation exclusively for the purposes of the corporation in such manner, or to such organization or organizations organized and operated exclusively for charitable, educational, religious, or scientific purposes as shall at the time qualify as an exempt organization or organizations under Section 501 (c) (3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Revenue Law), as the Executive Council shall determine.
 Any such assets not so disposed of shall be disposed of by the Superior Court of the District of Columbia, exclusively for such purposes or to such organization or organizations, as such court shall determine, which are organized and operated exclusively for such purposes.
-(Passed unanimously at the business meeting of the Association in New York on December 28, 1985)

 Article 1: Duties of Officers